 CBD Oil and Drug Tests

-Under current UK law, police officers can test drivers if they suspect that they are under the influence of drugs.
+Under current UK law, police officers can test drivers if they suspect that they are under the influence of drugs – if you’re driving dangerously or have drug paraphernalia in your car, for example.

 In recent years, they have developed and introduced drug screening kits that can test drivers for THC, cocaine, heroin and other illegal drugs.